w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/08-migration.md

 - 4 EC2 instances: 162000\$/year / 18 machines x 4 machines = *36000\$/year*
 - Problems
-  - Machines are up-and-running even when no computation is necessary
+  - Machines are up and running even when no computation is necessary
     - This is necessary to persist data
   - Still, no software stack